Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

-Let's break down Brogdon's prop bets, and some stats and trends to help you make good wagers.
+We're going to examine Brogdon's prop bets, using stats and trends to help you make good picks.

 Malcolm Brogdon Prop Bets vs. the 76ers